University of Limerick

-Limerick works on an American university calendar.
+Limerick works on a university calendar similar to that at USC.
 Classes begin in September and end in December for the fall semester.
 In the spring, classes begin in January and end in May.
-UofSC students can attend the University of Limerick during the fall semester, spring semester, or academic year.
+USC students can attend the University of Limerick during the fall semester, spring semester, or academic year.

 All new students must attend the orientation program that is scheduled at the beginning of each semester.
 The objectives are to give a students'-eye view of the University; its physical layout, courses, administration procedures, counseling services, library, student services office, and sports and recreation facilities.
 The University of Limerick offers ongoing support services as well as opportunities for international students to get involved in the campus community.